liuxing3169/edx-documentation/zh_cn/install_operations/source/installation/installation_options.rst

 .. _Open edX Platform Installation Options:

 ########################################
-Open edX Platform Installation Options
+Open edX Platform 安装选项
 ########################################

 This section describes Open edX installation options and the components that each option includes.
 There are two development environment installation options, which install the Open edX software using Docker.
 If you prefer, you can install into an Ubuntu machine of your own using the Native installation.

 .. contents::